Ottawa's Urban Camping: June 29 to July 4, 2017

 Fees (includes HST)

-Regular registration begins March 1 at 9 a.m. until June 15, 2017 for Voyageur and Portage Packages.
+Registration runs from March 1 until June 15, 2017 for Voyageur and Portage Packages.

 Details about each camping area can be found in the map and table below.
 Click on a location in the map to find out more or compare locations using the table.
 To register, select the "Registration" link.
 Your payment in full and acceptance of the terms and conditions of Urban Camping is all you need.
 Bring a copy of your receipt when you arrive at the camp site.